JesseKavungal/Metasploitable-2-VAPT-Report/Readme.md

 # Metasploitable 2 VAPT Report

-This repository contains a comprehensive penetration testing report on **Metasploitable 2**, a vulnerable virtual machine designed for training , practise and testing .The machine is Linux based and contains several outdated services and misconfigurations.
+This repository contains a comprehensive penetration testing report on **Metasploitable 2**, a vulnerable virtual machine designed for training , practice and testing .The machine is Linux based and contains several outdated services and misconfigurations.

 ## Test Outcomes
 Metasploitable 2 presents a high-risk attack surface with major critical vulnerabilities that allowed complete root access to the  systems .